SwissDataScienceCenter/renku/docs/tutorials/first_steps/start_an_interactive_session.rst

 --------------------------------

-One of the main collaborative features of the Renku platform are hosted interactive environments.
-These environments are fully-featured Jupyter notebook servers running either JupyterLab, RStudio, VSCode or a fully-featured Linux desktop using VNC.
-In this tutorial, we will use JupyterLab.
+One of the main collaborative features of the Renku platform are hosted sessions.
+These sessions are fully-featured Jupyter notebook servers running either JupyterLab, RStudio, VSCode or a fully-featured Linux desktop using VNC.
+In this tutorial, we will showcase the project with JupyterLab and RStudio environments.

-In the previous step we :ref:`created a new project <create_project>` using the Python template; we can start working with the project right from the browser by starting a new JupyterLab notebook server.
+In the previous step we :ref:`created a new project <create_project>` using the Python or R template; we can start working with the project right from the browser by starting a session in either JupyterLab or RStudio.
 Click on **Environments** (1), then on **New** (2).

 .. image:: ../../_static/images/ui_03.1_notebook-servers.png